Updated: Mar 3

 Prevent your dog becoming overweight as obesity increases the risk of anal gland impaction.

 Feed your dog a good quality, complete diet.
-This will not only keep them in shape, but will help ensure their stools are firm enough to empty the glands as they pass through the rectum.
+This will not only keep them in shape, but might help ensure their stools are firm enough to empty the glands as they pass through the rectum.

 As always, always speak to your vet if you have any concerns about your dog's health.